Guide to Graduate Study

 The Part II Exam

-After students pass the second language requirement, and once they and their dissertation directors conclude students are sufficiently prepared (but no later than three quarters after they pass the First Qualifying Examination), they take the second qualifying examination, also known as the University Oral Qualifying Examination.
-This examination is administered by the student’s doctoral committee, which must be formally nominated and approved in accordance with Graduate Division Minimum Standards for Doctoral Committee Constitution before the exam can take place.
+When the student’s dissertation directors conclude the student is sufficiently prepared (but no later than three quarters after they pass the First Qualifying Examination), the student takes the second qualifying examination, also known as the University Oral Qualifying Examination or Part II Exam.
+This examination is administered by the student’s doctoral committee, which must be formally nominated and approved in accordance with Graduate Division Minimum Standards for Doctoral Committee Constitution as amended by the department before the exam can take place.

 At least one month before the examination, students must submit their prospectus to each member of the committee.
-The prospectus must be a substantially researched overview of the proposed dissertation, about 30 pages in length and including a bibliography.
-A sample chapter or partial chapter may be submitted as well but is not required.
+The prospectus must be a substantially researched overview of the proposed dissertation, and its length is established in consultation with the student’s committee.
+Typically, the prospectus is 4,000 to 5,000 words – and no more than 9,000 words – plus a bibliography of relevant works, including ones the student may not have already read.
 It is in the student’s interest, of course, to have a draft read farther in advance by all participants so as to identify any points of substantial doubt or disagreement well before the exam.